AxisCommunications/docker-acap/README.md

 #### Using host user secondary groups in container

-The Docker ACAP is run by a non-root user on the device.
+The Docker ACAP application is run by a non-root user on the device.
 This user is set up to be a member in a number of secondary groups as listed in the [manifest.json](https://github.com/AxisCommunications/docker-compose-acap/blob/rootless-preview/app/manifest.json#L6-L11) file.
 When running a container, a user called `root`, (uid 0), belonging to group `root`, (gid 0),